Community Psychiatry Track

-The rural track graduate will work for five years at these rural facilities as an on-site supervisor, teacher in the rural curriculum, and spend one day a month at Upstate to strengthen relationships, serve on committees, teach, and collaborate on research.
-By adding other rural track graduates, there will be a vibrant and growing group of superbly trained faculty at SMS, which becomes a site for excellent teaching, clinical innovation and research.
+After completing their residency training, the rural track graduate will work for five years at these rural facilities as an on-site supervisor, teacher in the rural curriculum, and spend one day a month at Upstate to strengthen relationships, serve on committees, teach, and collaborate on research.
+By adding other rural track graduates to this program, there will be a vibrant and growing group of superbly trained faculty at hospitals in New York State's rural communities, which will become sites for excellent teaching, clinical innovation and research.
 While faculty will remain close to Upstate, they will be actively invested in serving their rural communities.

 Requirements for the rural track are the same as our general training track with the exception of Visa sponsorship.
-The rural track program cannot accept Visas at this time.
+The rural track program cannot accept Visas at this time, so all applicants for this track must be citizens or Green Card holders..

 For more information on rural training, please review the attached letter to the editor, written by our own faculty, published on-line in Psychiatric Services, December 2014.